universitytheater/utheater.github.io/_shows/2025/Spring/tempest.md

     - role: "Sound Designer"
       name: "Sam Doepker"
       bio: "is a third year Computer Science major.
 All of their previous UT work has been in the sound department as a part of 35mm, The Arsonists, A Midsummer Night's Dream (Dean's Men), Falsettos, and The Laramie Project.
 This is their second Dean's Men show and the second outdoor show they've designed in college! "
-    - role: "Assistant Production Manager"
+    - role: "Assistant Production Manager & Pre-Prod SM"
       name: "Elias Buttress"
       bio: ""
     - role: "Assistant Stage Manager"